Skip to main content

 OAuth Single Sign On

-WordPress Single Sign-On (WordPress SSO) enables users to log into any website or application using a single set of credentials from another app or site.
+WordPress Single Sign-On, also known as WordPress SSO, enables users to log in to any website or application using a single set of credentials from another application or site.

 Email / OTP / 2FA Verification